radojicic23/aurora/README.md

 # Aurora🕸️

 - Description: Aurora is Linux Penetration Testing Tool for Scanning Networks.
+               First script is to discover all devices on your network.
+               Second script is automation script for NMAP (tool for network discovery and security auditing).

 ## Requirements
 - Python 3.x